endormi/awesome-dj/README.md

 - [Articles](#articles)
 - [Thanks](#thanks)

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.

 To give you an idea what the capabilities of Django are, here is a list of big companies that use Django: